AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 Overall, I think everything I've mentioned is do able with some development time.
 I am looking forward to how Rise Gardens continues to improve the product.

+One thing that is very disappointing though, is that the new plants - cucumbers, bean mascotte, celery, catnip, and several more - aren't even available as options when selecting my next subscription plants.
+I hope this is resolved soon, because I really want to try some of these new plants.

  [risegardens]: https://risegardens.com/